-November 1 is the end of the first quarter.
-All grades will be visible in PowerSchool by Wednesday, November 7 and report cards will be sent home with students by Thursday, November 8.
+We always appreciate the opportunity to meet with you during conferences to touch base and work together to support your student’s personal and academic growth.
+We hope you found your conferences helpful.
+October 31 was the end of the first quarter.
+All grades will be visible in PowerSchool by Wednesday, November 6 and report cards will be sent home with students by Thursday, November 7.

-November also marks the start of our annual food drive.
-Information about the Food Drive will be included in the November 16 issue of The Buzz.
+Monday, November 18, marks the start of our annual food drive.
 We count on our parent volunteers to help us with everything from donation inventory to wrapping presents and food delivery.
 Below is an outline of the food drive basics.
 Additional information will be coming from your student’s community group teacher in late November.
 Please consider volunteering to help us make this year’s event an incredible experience for our students and their adopted families.